ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   routing_msgs
-    Specifies the routing codes of messages this operator is to receive.
+    The routing codes of messages this operator receives.

-    :literal:`ALL` can be specified to receive all codes.
-Conversely, :literal:`NONE` can be used to receive none.
+    Specify :literal:`ALL` to receive all routing codes.

+    Specify :literal:`NONE` to receive no routing codes.

-    :literal:`delete` can be specified as a single\-element list to remove all routing codes from the profile entirely (NOROUTCODE).
+    Specify :literal:`delete` as a single\-element list to remove all routing codes from the profile (NOROUTCODE).

     This option is mutually exclusive with :literal:`delete`.